Arjun-Ingole/CrowOfJudgement/README.md

 CONSUMER_KEY
 CONSUMER_SECRET
 ACCESS_TOKEN
 ACCESS_TOKEN_SECRET
+HASHTAG
 ```

-Get keys from OpenAI and Twitter
+Get keys from OpenAI and Twitter.

+Hashtag, Set any hashtag you want.
+(No need to include '#')

 ## Libraries Used
 - OpenAI